AleksandarDzudzevic/Project_Unit_3/README.md

         self.parent.current = "SignupScreen"

 ```
 Fig. 9 Shows the python code used for the Login part of the code.
+Here I created an algorithm that uses If statements as a method of checking if credentials are correct and link to any existing accounts.
+Following one of my client's requests regarding safe access to the application.
+Without a username and password that match one of the account in the user database, one can not acces and use the application.
+With this said the first request of criteria 1 stated by my client was fulfiled, and a functional login screen was created.
 #### LoginScreen KivyMD code
 ```.kv
 <LoginScreen>: